Unrecognized

 They’ll also keep you on your toes with their wit and intelligence which means there’ll never be a dull moment.

-Generally, Saint Berdoodles boast medium-length coats that boast a slightly wavy style.
+Generally, Saint Berdoodles boast medium-length coats with a slight wavy style.
 Depending on their parents, the texture of their coats can either be smooth or wiry.
-The colour of their coats varies between white and brown, white and black, white and red, or red and white.
+The colour of their coats varies between white and brown, white and black, or red and white.

 One downside is that their coats can be a little on the high-maintenance side, which means investing in a good brush and sticking to a regular grooming regime is a must.
 If you don’t brush their coats, this will result in matted tufts that are painful and hard to get out.